Himanshu-BI1801/SQL_Retail_Sales_Project/README.md

 Group BY 1
 '''

- --Q.5.
-Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.:
+ --Q.5. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category**:

  '''sql
 SELECT rsp.category,
 Round(AVG(rsp.age),1) AS Avg_age
 from Retail_Sales_Project rsp
 WHERE rsp.category ='Beauty'
 '''
---Q.6.
-Write a SQL query to find all transactions where the total_sale is greater than 1000.:
+--Q.6. **Write a SQL query to find all transactions where the total_sale is greater than 1000**:

 '''sql
 SELECT * from Retail_Sales_Project rsp
 WHERE rsp.total_sale >1000
 '''
---Q.7.
-Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
+--Q.7. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category**.

 '''sql
 SELECT rsp.category, rsp.gender,
 Count(rsp.transactions_id) AS Total_transaction